NethServer/docs/administrator-manual/en/vpn.rst

 * System user and password
 * Certificate
-* System user, password and certificate
+* System user name, password and certificate
+* System user name, One Time Password (OTP) and certificate

 The server can operate in two modes: :index:`routed` or :index:`bridged`.
 You should choose bridged mode only if the tunnel must carry non-IP traffic.